Skip to content

 • Serve warm.
 If you’re not eating it right away, keep it on the warm function until you’re ready to serve it.
 If you are, you can always transfer it to a skillet or serving dish and bring that to the table.

-• Make a mild dip.
-If you’re concerned about spice, you want to make sure to use a mild salsa and skip the green chiles.
-You also want to make sure you’re not adding cheese that has any spice to it.
+• Make it mild.
+To avoid spice, use a mild salsa and skip green chiles.
+You also want to make sure you are not using pepper jack cheeses that have heat.

 • Spice it up.
-To make it a little spicier, add in a dash of chili powder and some minced jalepenos.
+To make it a little spicier, add in a dash of chili powder and some minced jalapenos.

 Bean dip and tortilla chips.